renweview/WWCodeMobile/README.md

 💻 Technical Webinars 📲 Coding Resources 💭 Slack Study Group Sessions 🗺️ Supportive Global Network

-If you're interested in joing the community as a member or volunteer please visit our [website](https://www.womenwhocode.com/mobile) for more information!
+If you're interested in joining the community as a member or volunteer please visit our [website](https://www.womenwhocode.com/mobile) for more information!
 Or send us an [email](mobile@womenwhocode.com).

 ## Women Who Code Leadership Fellow
 Mackenzie Bryant